vjmurphy/examples/README.md

 ### HTML

-This is a header/footer combination that we used on third-party or secondary sites.
-Since they had to work on sites that we had no idea how they'd be coded, we pretty aggressively id'ed things.
+This is a responsive header/footer combination that we used on third-party or secondary sites.
+Since they had to work on sites that we had no idea how they'd be coded, we pretty aggressively id'ed things and tried to make it self-contained.

 * http://static.ctctcdn.com/lp/external-sites/v1/ctct-header-footer.html
 * http://static.ctctcdn.com/lp/external-sites/v1/css/ctct-header-footer.css